traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.answers.md

         }

-10. Change the tabs so thaty are rounded
+ 3. Change the tabs so that are rounded

         :host ::ng-deep .mdc-tab {
           /* label style */